The Happiness Archive (Sara Ahmed, The Promise of Happiness, 2010)

 Over the course of this semester, we will contribute to this project of critically examining how “[H]appiness shapes what coheres as a world” (2).

-This semester, you will blog often, contributing to the archive both by providing examples of “happiness” in the world in which you live.
+This semester, for both ENG 1101 and HUS 1101 classes, you will blog often, contributing to the archive by providing examples of “happiness” in the world in which you live, in the texts we explore together, and in your own lives.
 As Ahmed states, “[t]he media are saturated with images and stories of happiness” (3).
 Like Ahmed, you will “track the word happiness, asking what histories are evoked by the mobility of this word.”
 You will “follow the word happiness around,” ”notice what it is up to, where it goes, who or what it gets associated with” (14).

 Don’t simply point out an example though.
 Dig deeper, and analyze it by isolating “everyday habits of happiness and consider[ing] how such habits involve ways of thinking about the world that shape how the world coheres” (15).